thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

 accordionSection:
   accordion:
     - dropdownContent: >-
-        We can take you and your guests for a sail past the iconic 6 star Palazzo Versace, you will marvel at the luxurious super yachts and watch the Gold Coast city skyline drift into the distance as you sail north.
+        We can take you and your guests for a sail past the Marinas where you will marvel at the luxurious super yachts and watch the Gold Coast city skyline drift into the distance as you sail north.
 Wave Break Island is a little slice of paradise here on the Gold Coast and a must see, especially if you’re in holiday mode!
 Our boats are equipped to pull up right on the beach, so you can hop on and off as you please.
 Take advantage of our range of beach activities, use the SUP’s or relax on our floating splash mat..
 If you’re feeling energetic and want to bring your group together you can have a game of volleyball or cricket right there on the sand!

         You’re going to see lots of interesting things while out on the Broadwater with us, so be sure to keep an eye out for friendly bottle-nose dolphins, stingrays, turtles and soaring sea-eagles!
 You can touch up your tan while lounging out on the foredeck as we sail up to Sovereign Islands to see the mansions of the rich and famous (free sunscreen is available and recommended).